devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step2.md

+Please change the folder to &#39;httprestserver&#39;.

+`cd httprestserver`{{execute T1}}

+Use the following devon command to build the Java project.

+`devon mvn clean install -Dmaven.test.skip=true`{{execute T1}}

+The maven command 'clean' will clear the target directory beforehand.

+We do not need to execute the test cases, so we can skip them by using the option '-Dmaven.test.skip=true'.

 Run the CobiGen command 'adapt-templates' to generate a new templates folder and save its location in a configuration file.

 `devon cobigen adapt-templates`{{execute T1}}